Do you believe in the miracles of God?

 A birth characterised with pains

 Ryan’s birth and chances of survival were so dire that the only way the physicians could bring him forth was through suction, after which he was given both bags and mask ventilation, all to no avail.
-Doctors immediately swing into action by intubating the child and utilizing continuous pressure ventilation; still, there was no response.
+Doctors immediately intubating him and utilising continuous pressure ventilation; still, there was no response.
 The doctors took it a step further by performing a cardiac compression on him, together with a dose of adrenaline, but Ryan remains unresponsive to all medical efforts and his health continues to defy every attempt made to keep him alive.